msalemor/kubecluster/Azure-README.md

-# Ubuntu 18.04 Kubernetes Cluster in Azure
+# Ubuntu 18.04 Kubernetes Cluster in Azure with Helm

 This ia a guide to create a kubernetes cluster on Ubuntu 18.04 on a master (kmaster) and a node (knode1).
 You can easily add more nodes following these instructions.